The 9 Best SF Restaurants For Pasta guide image

 When you’re dead set on eating some carbohydrates and sauce, let this guide be your roadmap.

 While we’re not going to stop you from busting out a box of Annie’s and eating it straight out of the pot, we will let you know that there are tons of better options when you’re in the mood for pasta—like going to one of these restaurants that specialize in turning flour and water into magic.
-Whether you’re looking for bolognese with 60-month-aged parmigiano reggiano or a big bowl of spaghetti and meatballs, head to these spots.
+Whether you’re looking for bolognese with 60-month-aged parmigiano reggiano or a face-sized raviolo, head to these spots.
+And for the best Italian restaurants in the city, read this guide.

 THE SPOTS